pasemes/pasemes.github.io/_posts/92017-05-20-was-tdd-ever-alive.md

 Eleven standardized and twenty-four unstandardized effect sizes were calculated for external quality.

 The data for the standardized analysis shows that **there is no difference regarding TDD and the compared groups with an effect size of -0.010**.
-However, among the eleven standardized effect sizes, **only one study was from industrial settings, which had an effect size of 0.309.** In the case of ten effect sizes from the academic studies, the combined effect size was -0.049.
+However, among the eleven standardized effect sizes, **only one study was from industrial settings, which had an effect size of 0.309.** In the case of the ten effect sizes from the academic studies, the combined effect size was -0.049.
 Effect sizes with an *absolute* value in the range 0.0-0.37, 0.38-1.0, and 1.0 and above can be considered as small, medium, and large sized effects, respectively.
 And a positive value favors TDD whereas a negative one favors the compared approach (iterative or last).

-There were more effect sizes from industrial settings in the case of the unstandardized analysis -- a total of 8 from the 24. **The results show an improvement of 52% in favor of TDD in industrial settings.** This values drops to 10% in the case of academic studies.
-An overal improvement of 24% is obtained when all effect sizes are considered together.
+There were more effect sizes from industrial settings in the case of the unstandardized analysis -- a total of 8 from the 24. **The results show an improvement of 52% in favor of TDD in industrial settings.** This value drops to 10% in the case of academic studies.
+An overall improvement of 24% is obtained when all effect sizes are considered together.